 And that is exactly how I experienced Banaue.
 We got lost in Hungduan and relied on the local’s hospitality.
 I promise you, getting lost and finding yourself is one of the best things that happened to me on this trip.

 Banaue is not your typical vacation spot to enjoy.
 There are no malls, ATMs, and taxi.
-Transportation is hard that locals take hitchhikers whenever they have space in the vehicle.
-Sometimes, people are rude that they throw a bucketful of water on your driver for no reason at all (we think that the tour guides were annoyed that we toured the town with the tricycle driver than get a guide).
+Transportation is hard that locals take hitchhikers whenever they have space in their trucks or vans.
+Sometimes, people are rude that they throw a bucketful of water on your driver for no reason at all (we think that the tour guides were annoyed that we toured the town with the tricycle driver over getting a guide).
 But generally, the bayanihan spirit is very much alive in Banaue.
-If you’re used to the city comforts, prepare to rough it up, city girl.
+If you’re used to the city comforts, prepare to rough it up.